Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Bifidobacteria: Supports gut barrier function and immune system development [11][12].

-These beneficial bacteria are crucial for maintaining the gut lining, making helpful byproducts, and contributing to colonisation resistance against undesirable microbes.
-This helps support a healthy microbial balance and a strong immune system.
+These beneficial bacteria are essential for maintaining the gut lining, making helpful byproducts, and supporting colonisation resistance against undesirable microbes.
+They help keep a healthy microbial balance and a strong immune system.

 Increased Pro-Inflammatory Species